peritext/peritext/specification/sections/technical spec.md

 * it should be test-driven from scratch
 * it should be easily scalable (library, collection, ...) later on
 * it should be able to welcome a further possible editing back-office interface
+* it should be able to use a mongodb database instead of flatfile contents as entrypoint
 * it should be easily convertible into a SaaS platform

 # Global rationale